maxfloresv/maxfloresv/README.md

 ## 👋 Welcome to my GitHub page!

 I'm a Computer Scientist and Engineer from Santiago, Chile.
-I specialize in Software Engineering and Theoretical Computer Science.
+I specialize in Software Engineering, Data Science and Theoretical Computer Science.